swcarpentry/DEPRECATED-boot-camps/python/testing/Readme.md

 assert not should_not_be_true()
 ```

+Since the `nose` package finds the tests and runs them automatically, we don't
-Therefore, we can remove the lines that call the tests and just use our existing `test_stat.py` file.
+need to include lines that run the tests.
+We can remove the lines that call
+the tests and just use our existing `test_stat.py` file like this:

     nosetests test_stat.py